ropensci/sofa/README.md

 * `user`: User name for the service.
 * `pwd`: Password for the service, if any.
 * `type`: Type of cushion.
 This is important.
 Only `localhost`, `cloudant`, and `iriscouch` are supported right now.
 Internally in `sofa` functions this variable determines how urls are constructed for http requests.
-* `port`: The port to connect to
+* `port`: The port to connect to.
+Default: 5984

 Of course by default there is a built in `cushion` for localhost so you don't have to do that, unless you want to change those details, e.g., the port number.

-Right now cushions aren't preserved across R sessions, but working on that.
+You can preserve cushions across sessions by storing them in a hidden file.
+See `?authentication` for details.

 ### Ping the server